 Tags, in particular, aid search by making significant trends more evident.
 When you include a hashtag in the video description, it will appear above the title and get hyperlinked.
 It’s also crucial to remember where you put video hashtags in this section.
 If you include a hashtag in the video title, hashtags from the description will not be displayed next to it.

 If you don’t include your target term in your video, it won’t show up in the subtitles or transcript, which are both important parts of a successful YouTube SEO strategy.
 To avoid stuffing your transcript, try to include your keyword into your video deliberately and naturally.
 Plan a script ahead of time if it would help, and attempt to integrate your term at the start of your video so it shows early in your transcript.

 Choose a video genre

 Users may pick the search to see videos from specified categories if they are looking for a certain film with sophisticated choices.
 It’s critical to contextualize your movie with categories before posting.
 To increase your chances of being discovered by a user.
 YouTube offers a lot of different category possibilities, so you should be able to choose one that fits your YouTube videos.
 When you upload your video, you may choose from a variety of categories.

 User involvement should be prioritized

-Higher ranks are significantly correlated with engagement metrics such as comments, likes, shares, and subscriptions.
+Higher ranks are significantly correlated with engagement metrics such as Youtube Dislikes, comments, likes, shares, and subscriptions.
 Google is more interested in how people react to your content since it is what keeps them on their site.
 Encourage viewers to share, like, or comment on your videos to promote engagement, and reply to comments and messages as soon as possible.
 Here are several ways to measure user involvement and why it should be prioritized.